 The identity of the third parties remains unclear.
 But Houston businessman Kemal Oksuz and several others linked to a nationwide Turkic group signed the travel forms for the members of Congress in 2013, affirming that their nonprofit groups were the sole sponsors of the trip.
 To send a large contingent of House staffers and 10 members cost more than $270,000, according to a Houston Chronicle report on the trip.

-But the money actually came from the State Oil Company of Azerbaijan, according to Washington Post account of a leaked OCE report in May.
+But the money actually came from the State Oil Company of Azerbaijan, according to a Washington Post account of a leaked OCE report in May.

 In the most recent report, released Friday, Oksuz “invoked his Fifth Amendment right to refuse to testify,” the Ethics Committee wrote, calling him “in many respects the central witness to most of the substantive allegations in question.”
 Other potential witnesses were beyond the committee’s reach, in Azerbaijan and elsewhere.
 The Committee, which said the Washington Post story “impeded” its probe, concluded it couldn’t determine conclusively who paid the travel bills and resolved to let the 10 lawmakers in question off the hook.